Areas of Expertise

 MA, PhD (University of North Carolina, Chapel Hill)

 Barbara Becker-Cantarino has published widely on German literary culture from 1600 to the 20th century with a concentration in the seventeenth, eighteenth century and early nineteenth century.
-She has maintained an abiding interest in the Romanticism, the Enlightenment, reading, letters, women writers. the construction and representation of gender, and the intersection between literature, religion, and other social and cultural discourses.
+She has maintained an abiding interest in the Enlightenment, Pietism, Romanticism, women writers, the construction and representation of gender, and the intersection between literature and other social and cultural discourses.
+Her teaching interests included also German migrations to North America.

 She has received a Guggenheim Fellowship, a Humboldt Foundation Forschungspreis, research fellowships from NEH, DAAD, Fulbright among others and received the OSU Distinguished Scholar and the OSU Distinguished Lecturer Award.
-She held visiting professorships at the Free University of Berlin, the University of Graz (Austria), the University of Wroclaw (Poland), at Oxford University, at the University of Maryland.- Her teaching interests at present focus on questions of religion, violence, and early modern German culture, on German migrations to North America, German-American cultural relations, and on the intersection of gender, sexuality and modern culture.
+She held visiting professorships at the Free University of Berlin, the University of Graz (Austria), the University of Wroclaw (Poland), at Oxford University, at the University of Maryland.

 Recent Book Publications:

 The Camden House History of German Literature.
-Vol. 5: THE EIGHTEENTH CENTURY: ENLIGHTENMENT AND SENSIBILITY edited by Barbara Becker-Cantarino.
+Vol. 5: German Literature of the Eighteenth Century: The Enlightenment and Sensibility, edited by Barbara Becker-Cantarino.
 This work provides fresh analyses of the complex literary and cultural topography from around 1700 to 1790.
 With 12 essays, 368 pp. Rochester, NY: Boydell & Brewer, 2005.

 The Life of Lady Johanna Eleonora Petersen, Written by Herself.
 Pietism and Autobiography.
 Translation, with Notes and Introduction by Barbara Becker-Cantarino.
 Chicago and London: The University of Chicago Press, 2005.